JuliaLang/julia/doc/src/manual/packages.md

 Lastly, in many cases you may need extra packages for testing.
 Additional packages which are only required for tests should be specified in the `test/REQUIRE` file.
-This `REQUIRE` file has see same specification as the standard `REQUIRE` file.
+This `REQUIRE` file has the same specification as the standard `REQUIRE` file.

 ### Guidelines for naming a package